 Josh and Rachelle- "...The wildlife has been a real treat..."

 Ian, Sue and Madi- "We loved the scenery and the native animal display you put on for us every night"

 Adam, Clare and JJ- "We enjoyed watching the roos out the front in the afternoon"

 Just 6km away there is Farm Beach, the best family swimming beach in the summer on the southern part of the Eyre Peninsula.
 You can drive onto this beach, so not only do you do not have to slog on foot to get the family and all that paraphernalia onto the beach, but you also have the choice of any section of this long beach.
 During summer a concrete and timber ramp provide easy access to the beach even for two wheel drive vehicles.

 Along the coast north of the Lookout there are spectacular rugged beaches ideally suited to land based fishing and surfing.
 The nearby Coffin Bay National Park has a great mix of very calm and surf beaches also.

 Mark- "...I suggest to drive to Coles Point and Greenly Beach..."

 A boat gives a greatly enhanced opportunity to fish this area.
-The Lookout is favourably positioned for the best land based and boat fishing options on the west side of the Eyre Peninsula.
+Southern Ocean Lookout is favourably positioned for the best land based and boat fishing options on the western side of the Eyre Peninsula.
 Farm Beach only 6km from the house provides direct access to the best fishing grounds avoiding the long run from Coffin Bay.
 Boats launching from Coffin Bay township must endure choppy seas whipped up by the sea breeze.
 Access to the more sheltered Coffin Bay waters is simple via the concrete boat ramp, complete with floating pontoon only 3km away at Mount Dutton Bay East.

 Denny and gang- "...fishing awesome"